Bubble Column vs Hurricane Column

 Are you considering buying a sensory column but not 100% sure whether to go for the bubble or the waterless hurricane tube?
 We can help you decide!

 Bubble and Hurricane Columns are centrepieces of every multi-sensory environment.
-Using a sensory tube will immediately draw eyes and capture attentions.
+Using a sensory tube will immediately draw eyes and capture the attention of distracted minds.

 Therapeutic benefits of Sensory Columns:

-• Calming: The tubes are very calming, and the columns’ sound will encourage relaxation and ease anxiety.
-They’re perfect for de-escalation spaces to make the user feel more settled and happier in their environment.
+• Calming: The tubes are very calming.
+Their lights and soft humming sounds encourage relaxation and ease anxiety.
+They’re perfect for de-escalation spaces and helping users feel more settled in their environment.

-• Stimulating: The column’s changing colours and bubbling water effect creates a wonderfully stimulating visual effect, distracting and capturing attention.
+• Stimulating: The column’s changing colours and racing bubbles create a wonderfully stimulating visual effect that distracts and captures attention.

-• Bubble Column: The Bubble Column is filled with water and water treatment additive.
+• Bubble Column: The Bubble Column is filled with water and water treatment additives.
 You can add Floating Fish and Ball Effects, which float in the water for additional visual stimulation.

 • Hurricane Column: The Hurricane Column is filled with specially treated polystyrene beads circulated by an air fan.